projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

 #.
 Follow :ref:`kbl-nuc-sdc` to boot "The ACRN Service OS".

 #.
-Boot VxWorks as User OS.
+Boot VxWorks as User VM.

-   On the ACRN SOS, prepare a directory and populate it with VxWorks files.
+   On the ACRN Service VM, prepare a directory and populate it with VxWorks files.

    .. code-block:: none